opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 `sp.signature_private_key_filepath` | Path to the private key.
 The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to that same directory.
 `sp.signature_algorithm` | The algorithm used to sign the requests.
 See the next table for possible values.

-The Security plugin supports the following signature algorithms.
+The security plugin supports the following signature algorithms.

 Algorithm | Value
 :--- | :---